dadario10/Data_Modeling_Project/README.md

 * Build multiple machine learning models to predict selective stock market stocks spanning COVID-19 global pandemic and predict the 'bounce back' of the stock vs. actual prefromance of the selective stocks.
 * Compare each of the machine learning predictive models to the actual performance of the selected stocks.
 *
-* Use a Tableau HTML, CSS and Flask to create a webpage and visualize models' prediction.
+* Use a Tableau HTML, to visualize models' prediction.
-* Visualize previous baseball games.
+* Use video to assist in the visualization of the data.

 ## Technologies
 * Python & Pandas